How to Grow Garlic

 Very similar results, if anything the supermarket is better.
 Next growing season, I will look for a large organic supermarket bulb to plant.
 The one thing you need to be aware of is that garlic sold by food retailers is almost always softneck, but even so it should easily withstand an English winter.

-How to Plant and Grow Spring Garlic
+How to Plant Spring Garlic

 Garlic should always be in full sun (it is a Mediterranean plant) with rich soil which is free draining.
 Garlic does less well on acidic soils and if your Ph is high, you may need a little lime, or in containers with a neutral compost.